philtc/digital-dice/Play_Store_Assets/description.md

 - Works great on phones and tablets

 ## Perfect for
-Board games, RPG sessions, teaching probability, or anytime you need fair, fast dice.
+Board games, RPG sessions, teaching maths, or anytime you need fair, fast dice.

 Roll with confidence — without hunting for physical dice.